Burnett2k/Programming-Music/CONTRIBUTING.md

 Please follow these rules if you want to contribute:

 - Every pull request must have a title and proper description
+- Don't have any spelling or markdown formatting errors
 - Use proper markdown to maintain styling
 - Have fun